chef/knife-vsphere/README.md

---find            - Find the VM instead of specifying the folder with -F --dump-memory     - Dump the memory when creating the snapshot (default: false) --quiesce         - Quiesce the VM before snapshotting (default: false)
+--find            - Find the VM instead of specifying the folder with -F --dump-memory     - Dump the memory when creating the snapshot (default: false) --quiesce         - Quiesce the VM before snapshotting (default: false) --snapshot-descr DESCR - Include a description when creating a snapshot
 ```

 ## `knife vsphere vm cdrom`